-When it comes to b2b inbound marketing in 2018, social media is pretty much a given.
+When it comes to b2b inbound and content marketing, social media is pretty much a given.

 But having a strong social media strategy does not mean having a presence on every social media platform that’s out there.